metaclass-nl/tresholds-governor/README.md

 This is a pre-release version under development.

-May be vurnerable to user enumeration through timing attacks because of differences in database query performance for frequently and infrequently used usernames,
+May be vurnerable to enumeration of usernames through timing attacks because of differences in database query performance for frequently and infrequently used usernames.
+This can be mitigated by calling ::sleepUntilFixedExecutionTime.
+Under normal circomstances that should be sufficient if the fixedExecutionSeconds is set long enough, but under high (database) server loads when performance degrades, under specific conditons information may still be extractable by timing.

 DOCUMENTATION
 -------------